sebastiansauer/hpstr-jekyll-theme/_posts/2017-07-04-effsize_utest.md

 Applying the formula above we see that the rank sum for g1 is 19, subtracting the min rank of 15, we get a value of 4.
 This number is equivalent to saying that out of 20 comparisons, g1 lost 4 (and won 16).
 U is obviously synonymous to saying "how many comparisons were lost".

+For g2, similarly: 26 - 10 = 16, so 16 (out of 20) comparisons were *lost*.

 Now, the *proportion* of won (or lost) comparisons is of course more telling than the absolute value, seen from a practical point of view.
 This amounts to saying that the proportion of won/lost comparisons is some kind of *effect size*.
 See details for this idea in the paper of [Kerby](http://journals.sagepub.com/doi/pdf/10.2466/11.IT.3.1) (Kerby, D. S. (2014).
 The Simple Difference Formula: An Approach to Teaching Nonparametric Correlation. *Comprehensive Psychology, 3*, 11.IT.3.1. http://doi.org/10.2466/11.IT.3.1), and the 1992 paper of
 [McGraw and Wong](http://core.ecu.edu/psyc/wuenschk/docs30/CL.pdf) (McGraw, K. O., & Wong, S. P. (1992).
 A common language effect size statistic. *Psychological Bulletin, 111*(2), 361–365. http://doi.org/10.1037/0033-2909.111.2.361).
-That's were the ideas presented here stemm from (as far as I am involved).
+That's were the ideas presented here stem from (as far as I am involved).

->   The proportion of favorable comparisions can be gauged a "common language effect size" (CLES).
+>   The proportion of favorable comparisons can be gauged a "common language effect size" (CLES).

 In our example, the effect size (CLES) would amount to 16/20 = 80% (.8).
 For the sake of a memorable example, let's say that g1 are "doped runners" and g2 are "normal runners".